ffreemt/radiobee-aligner/docs/source/intro.rst

 ``radiobee`` (or ``radiobee aligner`` in full) is a powerful dualtext aligner.

-The aim here was to provide an interface to aligner two texts.
+The aim here was to provide an interface to align two texts.

 The current implementation has been developed in Python 3 and ``gradio``.

 Motivation
 **********

-Aligned texts (paragraph-to-paragraph or sentence-to-sentence) can be used in machine learning (e.g. machine translation), CAT (tmx, translation terms etc.) and education (dual-language ebook), etc.
+Properly aligned texts (paragraph-to-paragraph or sentence-to-sentence) find applications in machine learning (e.g. machine translation), CAT (tmx, translation terms etc.) and education (dual-language ebook), etc.

 Limitations
 ***********